-Delivery Type(s): Mobile/Non-Resident, Residential, Virtual Duration (in Hours): 40.0
+Training Provider: Emergency Management Institute Delivery Type(s): Mobile/Non-Resident, Residential, Virtual Continuing Education Units: General: 4.0 Course Level: N/A Duration (in Hours): 40.0 Duration (in Days): 5.0

 FEMA recognizes the need to tie training programs to an established set of emergency management competencies and to a Career Development Program through a progressive training and education system that includes the entry-level Academy, called the National Emergency Management Basic Academy.
 Training objectives for this course are based on the newly established emergency manager competencies that the National Emergency Management Association; the International Association of Emergency Managers; and state, local, territorial, and tribal emergency management professionals have established in coordination with EMI.